nature-cyj/Quandemic/README.md

 state is involved to the game as superposition.
 Simply, a quantum **SWAP** gate and a Kraus operator(only for 'Mixed Quandemic' mode) which puts 0 to 1 at a fixed possibility successively applied for each pair of citizens that the player selected.
 Players are allowed to swap 'neighboring' citizens only.
--Input : write the pairs of people's indices for inspection.
+Input : write the pairs of people's indices for inspection.
 If you want to inspect (0,1) and (3,4) --> ex) 0,1 3,4

 - **Regular Action: Send Hospital**<br>
 There are two hospitals in this city placed at the certain area.<br>